 Healthcare is a sensitive industry.
 The collection of patient data can not only be used to monitor patient health over time but also to drive crucial research that can benefit the healthcare industry as a whole.
-But Big Data Security and privacy issues in healthcare have become hot topics as data breaches are becoming more and more common in the Healthcare industry.
-With major data breaches occurring at UCLA Health System, LabCorp, Anthem Blue Cross & Blue Shield, these attacks have affected more than 26 million people last year.
-Information shared by HIPAA journal on march 2022 shows that Hacking/IT incidents dominated the healthcare data breaches reported in March, accounting for 90.7 percent of all reported data breaches and 98.3 percent of leaked healthcare records.
+But big data security and privacy issues in healthcare have become hot topics as data breaches are becoming increasingly common in the healthcare industry.
+With major data breaches occurring at UCLA Health System, LabCorp, Anthem Blue Cross & Blue Shield, these attacks affected more than 26 million people last year.
+Information shared by HIPAA journal on March 2022 shows that Hacking/IT incidents dominated the healthcare data breaches reported in March, accounting for 90.7% of all reported data breaches and 98.3% of leaked healthcare records.
 The hacking events affected a total of 3,083,988 people.
 However, the healthcare industry is not alone when it comes to data security threats: any organization that stores sensitive information faces a significant risk of being hacked.
-Today, with the global pandemic putting healthcare organizations under even greater pressure to protect their patients’ health records from cyber-criminals, industry leaders have increased their focus on Big Data Security in healthcare.
+Today, with the global pandemic putting healthcare organizations under even greater pressure to protect their patient’s health records from cyber-criminals, industry leaders have increased their focus on big data security in healthcare.

 Encrypt sensitive patient data

 Data encryption is a fundamental practice for implementing big data security in healthcare.
 Healthcare organizations should use encryption to secure their sensitive information in transit and at rest.
 The data should be unreadable to anyone except authorized users and intended recipients.
 In the event of a breach, encrypted files will be unreadable to cyber thieves since they do not possess the decryption keys.
-The healthcare providers can choose what encryption methods are necessarily based on their organization’s workflow.
+Healthcare providers can choose what encryption methods are necessarily based on their organization’s workflow.

 Restrict and track access to data and applications